cositools/cosi-data-challenges/README.md

  Information for magnetar short burst:
  - MgtBurst_bright_complex_10x: no polarization, t = 1835640345.022513 s
    - SGR 1935+2154 ([Li+21](https://www.nature.com/articles/s41550-021-01302-6)) - a bright burst with a complex light curve.
 Flux has been increased by a factor of 10.

- **GRB and MGF Goals:**
- 1. Localize GRB
- 2. Fit spectrum
- 3. Measure polarization (fraction and angle)
- 4. Classify: GRB or MGF

- **Magnetar Short Burst Goals:**
- 1. Check if they detectable
- 2. If detectable, localize and fit spectrum

 </details>